Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} the emerging sixth-generation~(6G) era, growing demand for energy-efficient and cost-effective Internet of Things~(IoT) devices aligns with future network key impact factors~(KPIs) of reduced power consumption and complexity~\cite{lopez2025zed,saad20206g_survey}.
-Meanwhile, many IoT devices require accurate indoor positioning service, especially for application scenarios such as logistics, healthcare, and industrial automation.
-These services rely on seamless localization and tracking of IoT devices, which is challenging due to multipath-rich indoor environments~\cite{farahsari2022pos_survey}.
-A recent proposal within the third generation partnership project~(3GPP), referred to as Ambient IoT~\cite{3gpp38848}, highlights energy-neutral IoT nodes with built-in positioning functionalities, drawing further attention to low-power, low-cost, and high-accuracy indoor positioning methods~\cite{kimionis2024aiot}.
+Meanwhile, many IoT devices require accurate indoor positioning services, especially for application scenarios such as logistics, healthcare, and industrial automation.
+These services rely on seamless localization and tracking of IoT devices, which are challenging in multipath-rich indoor environments~\cite{farahsari2022pos_survey}.
+A recent proposal within the Third Generation Partnership Project~(3GPP), referred to as Ambient IoT~\cite{3gpp38848}, highlights energy-neutral IoT nodes with built-in positioning functionalities, drawing further attention to low-power, low-cost, and high-accuracy indoor positioning methods~\cite{kimionis2024aiot}.
 This increasing interest underlines the significance of exploring new solutions that integrate efficient energy harvesting and localization capabilities for IoT devices.

 Global Navigation Satellite Systems (GNSSs) offer reliable positioning in outdoor areas~\cite{gnss2023survey}, yet the positioning accuracy degrades inside buildings due to severe signal attenuation and multipath fading.
-As a result, a variety of radio frequency (RF) technologies, including WiFi~\cite{wu2020wifi}, Bluetooth~\cite{faragher2015bt_pos}, LoRa~\cite{hu2022tracking_lora}, cellular networks~\cite{zhou2024pos_5g}, radio frequency identification (RFID)~\cite{xu2023rfid_survey}, and ultra-wide-band (UWB)~\cite{guo2024tracking_uwb}, have been investigated for indoor positioning.
+As a result, a variety of radio frequency (RF) technologies, including Wi-Fi~\cite{wu2020wifi}, Bluetooth~\cite{faragher2015bt_pos}, LoRa~\cite{hu2022tracking_lora}, cellular networks~\cite{zhou2024pos_5g}, radio frequency identification (RFID)~\cite{xu2023rfid_survey}, and ultra-wideband (UWB)~\cite{guo2024tracking_uwb}, have been investigated for indoor positioning.
 These systems exploit measurements of received signal strength (RSS), time of arrival (ToA), time difference of arrival (TDoA), or angle of arrival (AoA), which can be augmented by multi-antenna techniques to improve the positioning accuracy.
-However, the inherent trade-offs between positioning precision, hardware complexity, and deployment cost continue to pose a significant challenge for practical IoT implementations with low-complexity requirement.
+However, the inherent trade-offs between positioning accuracy, hardware complexity, and deployment cost remain practical constraints for low-complexity IoT implementations.